cloudevents/spec/messagecatalog/spec.md

 section 3.2.1. in the AMQP 1.0 specification.
 The fields `first-acquirer` and `delivery-count`of the AMQP header and not supported for definitions since they depend on runtime state of the AMQP node.

+Each of these fields is specified with an [Attribute Value Template](#311-attribute-value-template-type) object, with the `value` further constrained to the listed type.

 - `durable` : Boolean
 - `priority` : Integer